WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Message creator and definition classes

 To create Whiteflag messages, creator classes are used: the `WfMessageCreator` class creates `WfMessageCore` objects and is instantiated by the nested `WfMessage.Creator` class to created extended `WfMessage` objects.

-The `WfMessageDefinitions` class used by the `WfMessageCreator` class contains all message types and field definitions i.a.w. the Whiteflag specification.
+The `WfMessageType` class contains all message types i.a.w. the Whiteflag specification, and is used by the `WfMessageCreator` class to create the messages.
+The `WfMEssageDefintions` is a utility class wtih all field definitions.

 ### Message Class Diagram